sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/configuration.md

 You can find the default [docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) file inside the deployment repository.

-If you would like to make changes to the default configurations, we highly recommend you to create a new file called `docker-compose.override.yaml` file in the same directory where the base file ([docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml)) is located, and make your customizations inside the `docker-compose.override.yaml` file.
+If you would like to make changes to the default configurations, we highly recommend you to create a new file called `docker-compose.override.yaml` in the same directory where the base file ([docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml)) is located, and make your customizations inside the `docker-compose.override.yaml` file.

 >WARNING: For configuration of Sourcegraph, see Sourcegraph's [configuration](../../config/index.md) docs.